Everyone

 • Where possible, keep copies of your passport and New Zealand-issued visa.

-• An employer must give you a copy of your individual employment agreement.
+• An employer must give you a copy of your employment agreement.
 Keep this in a safe place.

 • the amount and dates you are paid, and